Skip to main content

 Writable provides four color-coded overall authorship indications, which can provide a quick measure of student behavior while drafting.
 Authorship scores consider whether students pasted large blocks of text into Writable, as well as the time spent drafting and editing their work.

-Here is what each icon indicates:
+Here is what each color indicates:

 • Yellow: Several blocks were pasted into Writable and the time spent drafting is below the typical range.